-The examples in Table 4 display the range of the current projects on improving land management.
+The examples in Table 5 display the range of the current projects on improving land management.
 The projects are set in mostly unlogged forest areas or in grasslands and highly degraded forests.
 The biggest threats, as also identified for the R-PP, are agricultural practices and uncontrolled fires.
 Though there are two projects that create an alternative to conventional logging, this is less typical for the unlogged native forests and more of an issue in logged over forests that is already accessible to the loggers.
+These contribute valuable experiences and knowledge to the diverse implementation of REDD+ under the ERP, as well as R-PP.